TRP: Who are you today?

 TRP: Three words for when you saw the results:

-TRP: When you saw the results what was your first impression?
+TRP: When you saw the results what was your first reaction and impression?

-TRP: How did this feedback make you feel?
+TRP: How did the feedback make you feel?

 TRP: Did you learn anything new about yourself from the experience?

 TRP: Since the shoot happened, what is the lasting impact of your experience?
-Has it altered the way you view yourself or your surroundings?
+Has it altered the way you view yourself and the way you interact in your relationships?

 TRP: Do you think it's relevant for other women, and if so why?